-The steps required to apply the Sablefish MP include (i) updating input data to include 2022 catch landings and the 2022 catch per unit effort (CPUE) index from the annual Sablefish stratified random trap survey; (ii) fitting a state-space surplus production model (SSPM) to the updated dataset to generate an SSPM estimate of biomass; (iii) applying a HCR using SSPM estimates of operational control points and biomass to output a catch limit; and (iv) applying a post-HCR rule that allows a catch limit increase only if the updated value exceeds the previous year's TAC by 200 t.
+The steps required to apply the Sablefish MP include

+- 1. updating input data to include 2024 catch landings and the 2024 catch per unit effort (CPUE) index from the annual Sablefish stratified random trap survey; - 2. fitting a state-space surplus production model (SSPM) to the updated dataset to generate an SSPM estimate of biomass; - 3. applying a HCR using SSPM estimates of operational control points and biomass to output a catch limit; and - 4. applying a post-HCR rule that allows a catch limit increase only if the updated value exceeds the previous year's TAC by 200 t.

 The result is called the MP catch limit.
-This section describes the steps required to apply the MP selected for application in 2023-24, which includes a maximum target harvest rate of 6.4%.
-MP selection was based on simulated performance relative to the Sablefish fishery objectives listed above.
+This section describes the steps required to apply the MP selected for application in 2025-26, which includes a maximum target harvest rate of 6.4%.
+The MP described below was selected based on simulated performance relative to the suite of Sablefish objectives.